 Photo Credits: Andrea Gralow

 This antipasto platter recipe features my top recommendations for building an Italian-inspired platter.
-From briny olives and marinated artichokes to creamy mozzarella, nutty Pecorino, salty Italian cured meats, toasted almonds, smoky roasted peppers, fresh fruits and veggies, and sweet honey for drizzling, there are so delicious combinations waiting to be discovered.
+From briny olives and marinated artichokes to creamy mozzarella, nutty Pecorino, salty Italian cured meats, toasted almonds, smoky roasted peppers, fresh fruits and veggies, and sweet honey for drizzling, there are so many delicious combinations waiting to be discovered.

 What is Antipasto?

 Antipasto is the singular form of antipasti, which literally translates to “before meal.”
-So, technically this is an “antipasti” platter recipe, though the term has evolved in the US.
+So, technically, this is an “antipasti” platter recipe, though the term has evolved in the US.
 In Italy, antipasto is often accompanied by a glass of wine or an aperitif like an Aperol Spritz.
 It’s seen as a way to stimulate the appetite and prepare the taste buds for the main event.

 The tradition of antipasto has evolved over time, with various regions showcasing their own unique takes and modern interpretations like our antipasto chicken sandwich, skewers, or salad.
 The tradition of the antipasto as a platter to enjoy before a meal remains a beloved and essential component of Italian cuisine.